Zeex/samp-plugin-crashdetect/README.md

 **Still doesn't work!
 Why??**

-If you put the AMX file in some custom directory other than `gamemodes` or `filterscripts` or in ia subdirectory of these crashdetect will not be able to find it when loading debug info.
+If you put the AMX file in some custom directory other than `gamemodes` or `filterscripts` or in ia subdirectory of these CrashDetect will not be able to find it when loading debug info.
 In order to fix this you have to specify the path manually via the `AMX_PATH` environment variable which is a semicolon-separated (or colon-separated on Linux) list of paths, similar to